MathisJu/TwinCAT-ADS-Utilities/README.md

 Contributions are very much appreachiated.
 Please fork the repo and create a pull request or simply open an issue with the tag "enhancement".

-If you would like to contribute by implementing of a useful ADS function, but don't know how, here is a quick guide:
+If you would like to contribute by implementing a useful ADS function, but don't know how, here is a quick guide:

-1. Download the Beckhoff [TF60110 | TwinCAT 3 ADS Monitor](https://www.beckhoff.com/en-us/products/automation/twincat/tfxxxx-twincat-3-functions/tf6xxx-connectivity/tf6010.html) and start an ADS recording.
+1. Download the Beckhoff [TF6010 | TwinCAT 3 ADS Monitor](https://www.beckhoff.com/en-us/products/automation/twincat/tfxxxx-twincat-3-functions/tf6xxx-connectivity/tf6010.html) and start an ADS recording.

 2. Perform the TwinCAT-action you would like to recreate.